annajohn123/annajohn123/README.md

 - [Acknowledgements](#acknowledgements)

 ## About Me
 Hello!
-I'm [Anna Isabel John], a [Post graduate student] with a passion for [cyber security ,software development, machine learning].
+I'm Anna Isabel John, a Post graduate student with a passion for cyber security ,software development, machine learning.
 I enjoy creating innovative solutions to complex problems and am always eager to learn new technologies and improve my skills.

 ## Projects
 Here are some of the notable projects I've worked on: